-We finished up our study of bones with some really fun activities.
-They’re a rather confused mish mash of activities, but overall I think they helped the kids understand what we talked about.
+We finished up our skeleton unit with some really fun activities.
+They’re a rather confused mish-mash of activities to help drive home the science lesson, but overall I think they helped the kids understand what we talked about in our overall anatomy unit.

-First we learned about joints using the chicken we were about to mummify.
+First, we learned about joints using the chicken we were about to mummify.
 The kids each took a turn identifying a ball and socket joint and a hinge joint.
 They really enjoyed moving the chicken parts around.
-Later on I called out different joints and had them figure out what type it is.
+Later, I called out different joints and had them figure out what type it was.
 They thought that was another fun way to learn also.

 Expect to get some videos of the kids identifying different joints and such when I put together my mummification post.
 Right now the chicken mummy is sitting in a bag and slowly dehydrating.